viiicky/covid/README.md

 # covid
-This script notifies users via Telegram channels about availability of Covid vaccine slots.
+None of the countless services I subscribed to managed to send me an alert in "real-time".
+Honestly, didn't receive even one alert from any of these services - forget real-time.
+This led me to write it on my own.
+This script notifies users via Telegram channels about availability of Covid vaccine slots **in** real-time.

 ## Supported notifications
 | Location | Minimum age limit | Vaccine name | Telegram channel |